Course summary

 Assessment method

 Teaching methods include lectures, tutorials and laboratory work.
-A strong emphasis is given to real-world problems.
+A strong emphasis is given to real world problems.
 Assessment is by a combination of coursework, projects and laboratory-based assessments.
 You will be taught and supported by experts in cyber security including staff from DMU's Cyber Security Centre, as well as professionals from Deloitte UK.
 The time allocated to study is around 30 hours per week, carried out in block teaching.
+You deserve a positive teaching and learning experience, where you feel part of a supportive and nurturing community.
+That’s why most students will enjoy an innovative approach to learning using block teaching, where you will study one module at a time.
+You’ll benefit from regular assessments - rather than lots of exams at the end of the year - and a simple timetable that allows you to engage with your subject and enjoy other aspects of university life such as sports, societies, meeting friends and discovering your new city.
+By studying with the same peers and tutor for each block, you’ll build friendships and a sense of belonging.

 Entry requirements

-You should have the equivalent of a British Honours degree (2:2 minimum) in a relevant subject.
-We are happy to consider equivalent qualifications from anywhere in the world.
-If you have no formal academic qualifications but do have extensive industry experience we will consider your application on an individual basis.
+Applicants will normally hold an undergraduate degree at 2:2 or above in a relevant subject.
+Relevant subjects include but are not limited to: Computer Science, Computer Security, Informatics, Electrical and Communication Engineering, Cyber Security, Software Engineering.
+If you have no formal academic qualifications but do have extensive industry experience, we will consider your application on an individual basis.

 Fees and funding